reyemtm/getbounds/source/_posts/2020-04-09-exporting-agol-feature-services.md

 ]
 ```

 This tool [agol-cache](https://www.npmjs.com/package/agol-cache) is available on npm and GitHub.
 It has not been thoroughly tested, as it does exactly what I need and nothing more.
 For example, while it would be possible to extract domains and values, this tool simply extracts the raw layer properties.

+A sample query using `agol-cache`.

 ```JavaScript
 const cache = require('agol-cache');